-Toss the salad greens with a half of the citrus vinaigrette.
+Toss the salad greens with half of the citrus vinaigrette.
 Arrange the dressed greens on serving plates.

 Arrange the beet wedges and avocado wedges on top of the salad greens.
 Sprinkle with chopped pistachios.
 Drizzle remaining vinaigrette over the salads.

 |% Daily Value*|

 |Dietary Fiber 9g||33%|